HEXcube/LightningAlert/README.md

 # Lightning Alert

-App to warn farmers about lightning strikes, developed at [Smart India Hackathon 2019](https://sih.gov.in/sih2019).
+Mobile app part of the project to warn farmers about lightning strikes, developed at [Smart India Hackathon 2019](https://sih.gov.in/sih2019).

 HOWTO